-On 7 July, as the sun starts to set, the Thames riverbank will come alive with art, as cultural institutions and renowned London landmarks fling open their doors for London's largest free contemporary arts festival.
+On 7 July, as the sun starts to set, the Thames riverbank, between South Bank and Battersea Power Station, via Vauxhall and Nine Elms, will come alive with art, as cultural institutions and renowned London landmarks fling open their doors for London's largest one-night free contemporary arts festival.

-To celebrate its 50th anniversary, the recently reopened Hayward Gallery has commissioned twelve new artist projects for the 2018 Art Night Trail; each project has been created by a celebrated international artist.
-Among the highlight projects is Italian conceptual artist Lara Favaretto's installation I poveri sono matti.
-This installation on display in Nine Elms comprises a gypsy caravan suspended from a crane, emitting a recording of the popular World War II-era polka, Rosamunde.
+On display in Nine Elms, this installation is made up of a gypsy caravan suspended from a crane, emitting a recording of the popular World War II-era polka, Rosamunde.
 The work forms part of Favaretto's continuing exploration of Gypsy culture and identity through art.
-The artist plans to destroy the installation following the exhibition, so this will be your last chance to catch it before it goes.
+The artist plans to destroy the installation following the exhibition, so this is your last chance to catch it before it goes.

-Elsewhere, pioneering video artist Yuan Goang-Ming will showcase Dwelling, in which a comfortably furnished living room explodes in slow motion.
+Elsewhere, pioneering video artist Yuan Goang-Ming (below) showcases Dwelling, in which a comfortably furnished living room explodes in slow motion.
 The film aims to challenge generally accepted concepts of 'home' and 'ruins', and, as with much of his work, explores a scenario in which the unthinkable encroaches on the mundane.
 Dwelling will be projected outdoors at the Hayward Gallery during the one-night festival.

 Yuan Goang-Ming, Dwelling-Moment II, 2014.
 Courtesy the artist